oyaron/NGSF/readme.md

-The inputs of the function are updated in the `params.py` file from the json file, and are as follow:
+The inputs of the function are updated in Parameters class within the `params.py` file, and are as follow:

 - `self.int_obj`: interpolated object to fit
 - `redshift:` Can be an array or an individual number.
 These are the redshift values over which to optimize.
 - `extconstant`: Array of values over which to optimize for the extinction constant.
 The user does not change this.